Innovacom

 Series A in 2013

 G2Mobility, founded in 2009 and based in Paris, France, specializes in smart charging solutions for electric vehicles.
-The company provides infrastructure products and services that facilitate the management of electric vehicle charging networks.
-Its offerings include a variety of charging stations, enabling users to oversee and control multiple charge points from a single platform.
-Through its energy management systems, G2Mobility aims to enhance the efficiency and accessibility of electric vehicle charging.
+The company provides a range of charging infrastructure products and services designed to enable users to effectively manage networks of charge points from a single platform.
+G2Mobility's offerings include a variety of electric vehicle charging stations and energy management systems, aimed at enhancing the efficiency and accessibility of electric vehicle charging.

 Olea Medical